Felix Zollicoffer: Battle of Mill Springs

 "First in the fight and first in the arms of the white winged angel of glory, with his hero heart at the feet of God and his wounds to tell the story" —grave of General Felix K. Zollicoffer at Nashville City Cemetery.

-On January 18, 1862, Crittenden ordered an advance at midnight, while the two Union forces under Thomas and Schoepf were separated by the rain-swollen Fishing Creek.
+On January 18 Crittenden ordered an advance at midnight, while the two Union forces under Thomas and Schoepf were separated by the rain-swollen Fishing Creek.
 Zollicoffer led the first brigade toward Logan's Crossroads, while Carroll commanded the following brigade.

 After marching 8 mi in a driving rain, Zollicoffer's skirmishers attacked the Union pickets 1 mi south of the intersection of the Mill Springs and Columbia-Somerset roads.
-The Battle of Mill Springs, sometimes called the Battle of Fishing Creek or the Battle of Logan's Crossroads, a three-hour fight in driving rain, fog and the smoke of battle over thickly wooded ground, followed.
-The untrained Confederates were totally confused in this situation and their organization was lost.
+The Battle of Mill Springs was a three-hour fight in driving rain, fog and the smoke of battle over thickly wooded ground.
+The untrained Confederates were confused in this situation, and their organization was lost.
 Adding to the confusion, some of the Confederates were wearing blue uniforms.

 The 15th Mississippi Infantry Regiment mistook the Union 4th Kentucky Infantry Regiment for blue-clad Confederates.
-In the confusion, the near-sighted Zollicoffer, wearing a white raincoat, rode into the lines of the 4th Kentucky and began to discuss the problem with the Union colonel, Speed S. Fry.
+In the confusion, the near-sighted Zollicoffer, wearing a white raincoat, rode into the lines of the 4th Kentucky and began to discuss the problem with Union Colonel Speed S. Fry.
 A Confederate aide then rode out of the fog firing at the Union force.
 Union soldiers returned fire, killing Zollicoffer who had begun to ride away as the incident unfolded.
 Historian Larry J. Daniel follows some other accounts which claim that Fry recognized and shot Zollicoffer.
-He further stated that Fry, not Zollicoffer, had ridden into the enemy lines and had begun the conversation, only turning upon Zollicoffer when the Confederate aide rode up.
-Historian Stuart W. Sanders discusses the encounter at the greatest length and also quotes a subsequent account by Colonel Fry.
+He further states that Fry, not Zollicoffer, had ridden into the enemy lines and had begun the conversation, only turning upon Zollicoffer when the Confederate aide rode up.
+Historian Stuart W. Sanders quotes a subsequent account by Colonel Fry.
 He states that both officers rode out from their lines and that Fry initially thought Zollicoffer was a Union officer.
 Fry claimed to have shot Zollicoffer.
 Other accounts state that Fry also called to a few of his men to fire, although Fry later denied this.